-In line with the recommendation of MCCG 2012, the tenure of the Independent Director should not exceed a cumulative term of nine (9) years.
-Should the Board intend to retain the Director as Independent Director after serving beyond nine (9) years, shareholders approval will be sought.
+In line with the recommendations of MCCG 2012, the tenure of the Independent Director should not exceed a cumulative term of nine (9) years.
+Should the Board intend to retain the Director as Independent Director after serving beyond nine (9) years, shareholders' approval will be sought.

 Currently, there are two (2) Board Members who have served as Independent Directors for more than nine (9) years.
-The Nominating Committee and the Board have performed the assessment on independence of the Independent Directors and noted that Tan Sri Zakaria bin Abdul Hamid and En Abd Hamid bin Ibrahim had served the Board for more than nine (9) years as Independent Directors.
-The Board on the recommendation of Nominating Committee proposed for their re-appointment as Independent Directors at the forthcoming Annual General Meeting based on their independence and ability to act in the best interest of the Company.
+The Nominating Committee and the Board have performed the assessment on independence of the Independent Directors and noted that Tan Sri Zakaria bin Abdul Hamid and En Abd Hamid bin Ibrahim have served the Board for more than nine (9) years as Independent Directors.
+The Board on the recommendation of the Nominating Committee proposed for their re-appointment as Independent Directors at the forthcoming Annual General Meeting based on their independence, vast experience cumulated from the relevant industries, networking and ability to continue to provide valuable contributions and independent insights to support the Board.

-Division of roles and responsibility between Chairman and Managing Director
+Division of roles and responsibilities between Chairman and Managing Director